marketingparadise/pedido-minimo/readme.txt

 **Automatic Installation (Recommended):**

 1. From your WordPress dashboard, navigate to `Plugins > Add New`.
-2. Search for "Pedido mínimo".
+2. Search for "Minimum Order".
 3. Click "Install Now" and then "Activate".
 4. Go to `WooCommerce > Minimum Order` to set the minimum amount in the corresponding section.

 **Manual Installation:**

 1. Download the plugin's `.zip` file from the WordPress.org repository.
 2. Unzip the file.
-You will upload the `pedido-minimo` folder to the `/wp-content/plugins/` directory of your WordPress installation.
+You will upload the `pedido-minimo-para-woocommerce` folder to the `/wp-content/plugins/` directory of your WordPress installation.
 3. Activate the plugin from the `Plugins` menu in your dashboard.
 4. Configure the amount in `WooCommerce > Minimum Order`.